About the Author Stephen Burke

 The Chieftains of South Boston

 That last one is reflected in the character Matthew Mahoney.
 In the course of the novel, he stumbles his way through a hall of mirrors, where acts of intended loyalty end up as acts of betrayal.
-He struggles to find a way out, but his efforts are in vain.
+Over and over, he attempts to find a way out.

 The Mahoneys of West Seattle

-I decide to self-published The Mahoneys of West Seattle because I wasn’t sure how readers would receive it.
+I decide to self-publish The Mahoneys of West Seattle because I wasn’t sure how readers would receive it.
 The story was new territory for me.
-I also didn’t want to spend a lot of time and energy pitching the manuscript to literary agents.
-I wanted to plunge into my third book, and I already knew where the story would go.
+The alternative was to spend a lot of time and energy pitching the manuscript to literary agents.
+But I wanted to plunge into my third book, and I already knew where the story would go.

 Ipswich, Mon Amour